 8. Reimagining processes.
 As in #7, some companies are overhauling their ongoing processes to reduce or eliminate some risks by dramatically altering their traditional ways of working.
-Look at what Microsoft, which has somewhere north of 150,000 employees, just announced: it has given many of its employees the option of permanently working from home.
+Look at Microsoft, which has somewhere north of 150,000 employees, just announced: it has given many of its employees the option of working from home permanently.
 Consider the impact that has on its sprawling network of offices around the world, its need to buy office furniture and other essentials, stock cafeterias with fresh food, and so much more.
 Reimagined processes and workspaces can have massive impacts on supply-chain operations.

 Stay on top of industry trends and insights.